A Brief Disorder Description

 Age of onset: Childhood.
 Muscle fatigue which upon exercise can lead to severe cramps, nausea, vomiting, muscle damage and discoloration of urine.
 Disease varies widely in severity and progression.

 Age of onset: Childhood to adulthood.
 Muscular pain, cramps, muscle damage and urine discoloration possible following intense exercise of brief duration.
 Severity varies and intense exercise should be avoided.

 Less Common Myopathies:

-childhood to adulthood.
+Age of onset: childhood to adulthood.
+Muscle disease caused by under or overproduction of thyroid hormones from the thyroid gland.
 Weakness in upper arm and upper leg muscles with some evidence of wasting.
 Severity depends on success in treating underlying thyroid condition.